 Here, women and Dalit groups often serve as a way of getting support for the queer community, a fact represented by the liberal imagery of Babasaheb Ambedkar—independent India's first law minister and Dalit icon—on the banners at the parade.
 “While transgenders are the most visible and mobilising them is easier, people do not really understand the LGBT community here, who are often laughed at,” said Indian Awwrat.
 “The problem is that people, either in pursuit of success or once they’ve got it, go away from Bihar.
 So, the state stays the way it was centuries ago.
 But we are trying to stay here and take [the movement] forward to bring it in line with the rest of the world.”

-Here are some of the snapshots from the pride march taking place in one of the many cities in India where social acceptance lags far behind legal sanction.
+Here are some of the snapshots from the pride march in one of the many cities in India, where the LGBTQ+ community continues to fight for social acceptance.

 Follow Javed Sultan on Instagram.